Fr4cK5/hydration-reminder/README.md

 Once reminded, just click the text that says "Hydrate 💧" and it'll shut up for 20 minutes.

+Hovering your mouse pointer over the window will show you the elapsed time since either the last reminder or since the current reminder has started.

+Additionally, if you happen to hydrate before the timer runs out, you can click the text with your secondary mouse button (usually the right one) to reset the timer.

 ## Build

 ```sh